Your Photo—Your Rules! How To Copyright Artwork the Easy Way

 With DoNotPay, creating a custom-made takedown notice is easier than ever before.
 Why research complicated legislation and its terminology when our AI bots already know the ropes?
 The process takes several minutes and includes these steps:

-- Create your DoNotPay account in a web browser of your choice
+- Create your DoNotPay account in a of your choice

 - Select DMCA Takedown from the homepage